crablab/dissertation/reports/plan/project_plan.md

 # Acknowledgements

-Thanks to @tom_pollard_template_2016 for the front cover template which I have adapted.
+Thanks to @tom_pollard_template_2016 for the front cover template which I have adapted and {reference} for the Gantt chart example in \LaTeX.

 # Bibiography

+Due to the nature of this project, available references on the subject are limited and will be confined to more general information security concepts as well as attendance monitoring.
+In this report the available references are provided by those who have investigated these devices beforehand.

+---

+<div id="refs"></div>